abagames/solitaire-forge/knowledge/crisp-game-lib-testing-guide.md

     // ...
   }));

-// --- グローバルへの割り当て (crisp-game-lib が期待する動作) ---
-if (typeof globalThis !== "undefined") {
+// --- Assignment to global (expected behavior by crisp-game-lib) --- if (typeof globalThis !== "undefined") {
   (globalThis as any).play = MOCK_PLAY_FN;
   (globalThis as any).input = MOCK_INPUT_OBJ;